azayra/.github/profile/README.md

 # { WE ARE TEAMERA }
-We’re a group of Portuguese programmers with a deep passion for coding and design.
+an friend group of Portuguese programmers

 <h3 align="left">Languages and Tools we use:</h3>